chef-boneyard/chef-web-docs-2016/includes_ctl_chef_server/includes_ctl_chef_server_delete_user_key_syntax.rst

 .. code-block:: bash

-   $ chef-server-ctl delete-client-key USER_NAME KEY_NAME
+   $ chef-server-ctl delete-user-key USER_NAME KEY_NAME

 .. warning:: The parameters for this subcommand must be in the order specified above.